MESSY PLAY! Sensory Recipes to Teach Social Skills

 1. Oobleck

-This stuff is so cool, even my middle schooler loved making it in science class!
-It has weird yet fascinating texture because it’s both a liquid and a solid.
+Oobleck is a non-Newtonian fluid, meaning it acts like both a liquid and a solid.
+Kids will be fascinated as they roll it into a ball, then watch it melt through their fingers! stuff is so cool, even my middle schooler loved making it in science class!
+It has weird yet fascinating texture.
 Form it into a ball and watch and feel it melt in your hand.
 Trust me, you will not stop playing with it!
 Just mix a 2 :1 ratio of cornstarch to water and behold the magic.

 2. Slime